cgross/generator-cg-angular/CUSTOMIZING.md

 ## Template Directories

 Each template directory can contain any number of files for a given sub-generator.
 Each file will be read, run through the template engine, and then saved to the user specified destination.
-The name of the destination file will be derived from the name of the template file after a word replacement has been done.
-Each type of sub-generator will replace the sub-generator type word in the name with the user specified component name.
-In other words, a template file named partial-spec.js, when the user creates a component named my-component, will turn into a destination file named my-component-spec.js.
+The name of the destination file will be derived from the name of the template file by replacing the type word (partial/directive/filter/service) with the name of the component.
+In other words, `partial-spec.js` becomes `whatever-spec.js`.

 ### Template variables